 - 1. Inappropriate use of electronic devices in examinations could result in failure of the course and a submission of an academic dishonesty charge to the college/university. - 2.
 Inappropriate use of electronic devices in the class, clinical or laboratory environment will lead to dismissal from that session and a report to the Associate Dean.
-Repeated incidents are likely to result in the completion of a professionalism concern report and potential detrimental academic consequences. - Examples of "electronic devices" include cellular phones, blackberries, I-Pods, cameras, I-Pads, Smart watches, tablets and recorders
+Repeated incidents are likely to result in the completion of a professionalism concern report and potential detrimental academic consequences. - Examples of "electronic devices" smart phones, smart watches, tablets and recorders, laptops